Shiro3695/Tick-Speed-Randomizer/README.md

 ### Installing

-* Place tickspeed folder into the world/datapacks directory
+* Unzip and place tickspeed folder into the world/datapacks directory
 * Note: For a server, you will need change the function-permission-level, in server.properties, to 3 or above

 ### Executing program